Bylaws of the

 § 3 Membership

-Membership is available to scholars whose work is related to issues of justice and who apply to join the society.
-Associate membership is available to students who are interested in justice research.
-Associate members are not counted for the quorum and do not participate in elections.
+Membership is available to scholars whose work is related to issues of justice and who apply to join the society (including academics, students, and other individuals engaged in relevant research).

 § 4 Membership Dues

-Dues for members are currently fixed at the rate of $75 per year for people who hold permanent positions and $ 38 per year for others.
-Dues for members include a subscription to Social Justice Research.
-Dues for Associate members are currently $ 10 per year without subscription to the journal Social Justice Research.
-If an associate member wishes to subscribe to Social Justice Research, the total dues will equal the cost of the journal to the society.
+Dues for members in category a) do not include a subscription to the journal Social Justice Research.
+If a member in this category wishes to subscribe to Social Justice Research, her/his total dues to the society will be equal the cost of the journal.
 Dues will increase to accommodate scheduled increases in journal subscriptions.
-Any other changes in dues regulations are to be decided by the members at a General Business Meeting of the Society.
-Any member or applicant may apply to the treasurer for a reduction in dues because of financial hardship.
+Any other changes in due regulations are to be decided by the members at a General Business Meeting of the Society.

 § 5 Expiration of Membership